The Global FlyFisher

 Simply the Best Place to go for Online Fly Fishing and Fly Tyinghttp://globalflyfisher.com/node/14643

 Here's a description of how to cut zonker strips yourself and some advice on getting the best store bought material.

 Precut skins can be highly irregular with varying quality of strips, even on the same skin; some short, some not straight and oftentimes fairly large parts of the skin not cut at all.
 The best advice is to get your hands on the skins, take them out of the bag and check the quality of each.
 There's a huge difference between individual skins.
-I have zonked skins from well esteemed manufacturers such as Hareline and Wapsi, the even their quality varies.
+I have zonked skins from well esteemed manufacturers such as Hareline and Wapsi, and even their quality vary greatly.

 In spite of this I can generally recommend handpicked precut skins, but if you stumble over a whole skin that you like, just buy it.
 You can cut your own strips, and the leftovers from both the whole and the zonked skins can be used for hairs for wings, tails and hair hackles - not to mention dubbing.